ozankasikci/generator-phaser-coffeescript-gulp/README.md

 npm install -g generator-phaser-coffeescript-gulp
 ```

-Finally, create a directory and initiate the generator:
+Finally, create a directory and initiate the generator in it:

 ```bash
 yo phaser-coffeescript-gulp
 ```

-### Getting To Know Yeoman

-Yeoman has a heart of gold.
-He's a person with feelings and opinions, but he's very easy to work with.
-If you think he's too opinionated, he can be easily convinced.

-If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).
+After this step you are ready to run `gulp` and start developing awesome games right away!

 ## License